kubernetes/website/content/en/docs/tasks/administer-cluster/kubelet-credential-provider.md

 * Both contain the same number of domain parts and each part matches.
 * The URL path of match image must be a prefix of the target image URL path.
-* If the imageMatch contains a port, then the port must match in the image as well.
+* If the matchImages contains a port, then the port must match in the image as well.

 Some example values of `matchImages` patterns are: